go-siri/tf-root-code/README.md

 ## Code-repos that we will use
 ### 1. tf-root
-This repository will have recommended terraform file structure but no terraform code Clone this repo during the solution development and build the code through the development excersise
+This repository will have recommended terraform file structure but no terraform code Clone this repo during the solution development and build the code through the development excersise.

 ***`https://github.com/go-siri/tf-root.git`***

 ### 2. tf-root-code
 This is the repo with all code references and instructions Use this repo for code reference (
-For best learning, recommned to try to write your own code and use this repo for validation only
+For best learning, recommned to try to write your own code and use this repo for validation only.

 ***`https://github.com/go-siri/tf-root-code.git`***
 ## Set-up Instructions
 - Login to GCP project